🇮🇳 National News

 | Innovator brands | Rybelsus (oral); Ozempic / Wegovy (injection) — by Novo Nordisk, Denmark |

-- Mechanism: Semaglutide mimics the GLP-1 hormone to enhance insulin secretion, delay gastric emptying, and suppress appetite.
+- Semaglutide: Anti-diabetic and anti-obesity medication for Type 2 diabetes, weight management, and cardiovascular risk reduction; belongs to GLP-1 (Glucagon-Like Peptide-1) receptor agonist class; mimics the GLP-1 hormone to enhance insulin secretion, delay gastric emptying, and suppress appetite.

-- CDSCO: Established under Drugs and Cosmetics Act, 1940; under Ministry of Health and Family Welfare (MoHFW); India’s apex drug regulatory body.
+- CDSCO: Central Drugs Standard Control Organisation; established under Drugs and Cosmetics Act, 1940; under Ministry of Health and Family Welfare (MoHFW).

 Dr. Reddy’s Laboratories received CDSCO approval for generic oral Semaglutide (3 mg, 7 mg, 14 mg) for Type 2 Diabetes.
 Drug class: GLP-1 receptor agonist.
-Innovator: Novo Nordisk, Denmark (Rybelsus/oral; Ozempic/Wegovy/injection); patent expired March 2026.
-Dr. Reddy’s injection brand: ‘Obeda’ — India’s first DCGI-approved generic semaglutide injection.
-CDSCO: under MoHFW; Drugs & Cosmetics Act, 1940.
+CDSCO: under Drugs & Cosmetics Act, 1940; under MoHFW.
+Innovator: Novo Nordisk (Denmark); brands: Rybelsus (oral), Ozempic/Wegovy (injection).
+Dr. Reddy’s earlier launched injectable brand ‘Obeda’ — India’s first DCGI-approved generic semaglutide injection (Rs 4,200/month).
+Novo Nordisk patent expired: March 2026.

-The South Atlantic Anomaly (SAA) is actively splitting into two distinct zones, adding complexity for satellites in low Earth orbit (LEO).
-The SAA is a weak spot in Earth’s magnetic field located above the South Atlantic Ocean, stretching between South America and southern Africa.
+The South Atlantic Anomaly (SAA) — a weak spot in Earth’s magnetic field located above the South Atlantic Ocean, stretching between South America and southern Africa — is actively splitting into two distinct zones, adding a new layer of complexity for satellites in low Earth orbit (LEO).

 |---|---|